chromice/ae/README.md

 ### Request mapping

-You should always strive to break down your application into independent components.
-The best way to handle a request is to map it to a specific function or template that encapsulates part of your application's functionality.
+You should always strive to break down your application into smallest independent components.
+The best way to handle a request is to map it to a specific function or template that encapsulates a part of your application's functionality.

 Requests are mapped using rules, which are key-value pairs of path pattern, and either an object that conforms to `\ae\response\Dispatchable` interface or a function that returns such an object.

-Here's an example of a request being mapped to a page template:
+Here's an example of a request being mapped to page templates:

 ```php
 // GET /about-us HTTP/1.1